moskytw/tree-merger/README.md

 2. `y` has two different version
 3. `z` is only in the `a`

 Before using the Tree Merger, we have to calculate the hashes of the files.
-For an example, you can use the following command under each `a` and `b`:
+For an example, you can use the following command under each `a` and `b` to get the hash list:

     $ find . -exec md5sum {} + > md5sum.list